 Sabine von Mering

-Sabine von Mering is an Associate Professor of German and Women's, Gender, and Sexuality Studies and Director for the Center for German and European Studies at Brandeis.
+Sabine von Mering is a Professor of German and Women's, Gender, and Sexuality Studies and Director for the Center for German and European Studies at Brandeis.
 As a German national who has lived in the United States for 17 years (and is now a naturalized U.S. citizen) with U.S.-born children, von Mering understands very well what it means to be an international student and to navigate the challenges of a multicultural existence.

 Von Mering began her exploration with five years of training as a teacher of English as a second language at the Universities of Köln and Göttingen in Germany.
 She also studied Latin, French and Dutch.
 After her state exam in Göttingen, she worked as a translator and interpreter at Business Language Consultancy in London.
 In 1992 she became the German language scholar at Reed College in Portland, Ore., where she studied Spanish and organized German cultural events.
 At the University of California-Davis, she earned a doctorate in German literature and women's studies.